 Anyway, dragon drawings are fantastic but present many difficulties.
-At the same time Dragons are fantasy creatures and offer great margin of improvisation.
+At the same time, Dragons are fantasy creatures and offer a great margin of improvisation.

-There is no limit at what we can draw using a dragon as a subject and mixing it up with whatever we want.
+There is no limit to what we can draw using a dragon as a subject and mixing it up with whatever we want.

-By the way the first thing to do is to visualize the scene and establish the main shape of the dragon.
-For this tutorial start drawing with an H2 pencil and change only toward the ending of the drawing.
+By the way, the first thing to do is to visualize the scene and establish the main shape of the dragon.
+For this tutorial start drawing with an H2 pencil and change only toward the end of the drawing.

 Pencil drawings dragons – Step 1

-As you can see the first move is always try to figure how our final composition will eventually be as explained in drawing basics.
-It is essential to visualize the drawing in our minds first and then put it down on the paper using basic shapes first.
+As you can see the first move is always to try to figure out how our final composition will eventually be as explained in drawing basics.
+It is essential to visualize the drawing in our minds first and then put it down on paper using basic shapes first.

 Now step back and look at your drawing.
-See if it fits your mind image.
+See if it fits your mind’s image.
 See if the proportions of the parts are reasonable.

 Is the head too small for the body?
 If you think it is this is the perfect time to fix it.
 Later on with all the details changing something like that might make a mess of your drawing.